 For further information and details please contact Rolf

 Cranes are dream birds and fascinate us humans since time immemorial.
-In the lagoon area on the Baltic to 60000 of the beautiful birds are occasionally seen.
-There are also White-tailed Eagles, Whooper and Bewicks swans and Greater White-fronted Goose, Taiga and Tundra Bean Goose, Barnacle Goose many species of ducks, gulls, waders and much more birds.
+In the region near Berlin up to 80000 of the beautiful birds are occasionally seen.
+There are also White-tailed Eagles, Greater White-fronted Goose, Taiga- and Tundra Bean Goose, Barnacle Goose many species of ducks, gulls, waders and much more birds.
+The last Great Bustards of Germany live in this region.
+Massive small bird migration brings so many surprises.

-Highlights: A nightly roost flight of geese and cranes.
+A nightly roost flight of geese and cranes

-Transfers to and from Stralsund railway station.
-Driving time Berlin - Stralsund about 3 hours (about € 42 per person).
+Transfers to and from Rathenow railway station, there all hours train from / to Berlin.
+Driving time Berlin - Rathenow about 1 hours (about € 10 per person).

-(Travel by plane and train Berlin- Stralsund - Berlin are not included in the price!).
+Lunch and Dinner are not included in the price!

-5 nights with breakfast in a beautiful country house.
+3 nights with breakfast in a beautiful country house

 Number of participants: min.
 2 to max.
-5 people.
+6 people

 Extra fee for 2-3 participants: € 70 per person